-Agents will encourage clients to exchange an annuity from one company for an investment from another company.
+Agents will encourage clients to exchange an annuity from one company for investment from another company.
 This process is known as twisting.
 Agents will lead the customer to believe that the new policy is much more beneficial, but the second investment is worth much less.
-Once an agent pushes you to do this, then they are walking away with a larger commission, and your finances are the least of their worries.
+Once an agent pushes you to do this, then they are walking away with a more massive commission, and your finances are the least of their worries.
 They are only in it for themselves.

 Insurance agents often convince annuity owners to trade one annuity policy for another, only this time with the same company.
 This process is referred to as churning.
-Clients will more than likely end up losing value on the policy that they previously owned or they may even owe additional premiums at this point.
-But the agent doesn’t care because they just collected a commission from your financial errors.
+Clients will more than likely end up losing value on the policy that they previously owned, or they may even owe additional premiums at this point.
+But the agent doesn't care because they just collected a commission from your financial errors.

 Some annuities are structured in a way that will allow the owner to cash out their investments.
-Fraudulent agencies will take advantage of the client by a practice referred to as secondary annuity market.
+Fraudulent agencies will take advantage of the client by a practice referred to as the secondary annuity market.

 Sellers often get a quote from a reputable company and learn that their proposal won't make it to court for 60 days.
 Since many people want their money faster, people who hear this two-month news often reach out to another company and tell them the issue.
 And that second company, to win a customer, will promise a 30-day court date even though they know it will never happen.
 They will try to get the annuitant to sign a contract for the transfer in the hopes the seller will not discover the fact that the court date is, in fact, 60 days away.

 Regulating The Annuity Industry